Apple TV (device): Connectivity

 Apple TV streams video through an HDMI cable (Type A) connected to the TV's HDMI port.
 Audio is supported through the optical or HDMI ports.
 The device also has a Micro-USB port, which is reserved for service and diagnostics.
 The device connects through Ethernet or Wi-Fi to the computer for digital content from the Internet and local networks.
 Apple TV does not come with audio, video or other cables, which must be acquired additionally as required.
 On the previous Apple TV, media files could be transferred directly onto the device by syncing with another computer.
 Once content was stored on the device's hard drive, Internet connectivity was no longer needed to view content.
 This is not the case with the later models, which do not have a hard drive for storing media.

 The first-generation Apple TV had component video and RCA connector audio ports, both removed in the 2nd generation.
 The device does not have RCA/composite video or F/RF connectors, but can be tricked into outputting color via composite.
 Starting with the Apple TV HD, Apple removed the optical audio port.
-Apple also enhanced the HDMI port by adding support for HDMI 1.4.
-The 4th generation also removed the Micro-USB port in favor of the reversible USB-C port and the 5th generation removed USB entirely.
+Apple also enhanced the HDMI port by adding support for HDMI.
+The 4th generation also removed the USB hardware port in favor of the reversible USB-C port and the 5th generation removed USB entirely.